 In addition, caregivers should avoid tobacco, alcohol and drugs.

 Regular obstetric medical care and proper nutrition for moms prior to the infant's birth reduces the risk for premature birth and low birth weight.
 Preconception care for families is important to help parents, family members and other caregivers optimize medical care, encourage healthy behaviors and wellness practices, and update immunizations.

-Talk to your care team for more information on how to keep your new baby safe, happy and healthy.
+Talk to your health care team for more information on how to keep your new baby safe, happy and healthy.

 Marcia O'Brien, M.D., is a physician in the Department of Family Medicine at Mayo Family Clinic Northeast in Rochester.
-She practices the full spectrum of family medicine, including hospital medicine, newborn nursery and obstetric care.
+She practices the full spectrum of family medicine, including hospital medicine, newborn nursery and obstetrics care.